acroy/Quantum.jl/docs/docs.md

 is generally not the most efficient way to go about things.

-The function `dvec` is provided to allow preallocation of a `DiracVector`'s basis and coefficient array:
+The function `dvec` is provided to allow preallocation of a `DiracVector`'s basis and coefficient array.

 	julia> dv=dvec(Array(Float64, 4), basis(:X, [1:4]))
 	4x1 DiracVector{Ket{:X,Int64},Float64}